 For any trips not beginning or ending at Bandara SMB II: Rp.
 5,000 (Flat Fare)

 Bandara SMB II – Ogan Permata Indah (OPI) or any stations in between: Rp.
 10,000 (Flat Fare)

 Asrama Haji (PDK) – Ogan Permata Indah (OPI) or any stations in between: Rp.
 5,000 (Flat Fare)

 These subsidized fares are effective till further notice.

-Payment can only be made with electronic money cards of Bank Mandiri’s e-money, Bank Sumsel Babel’s BSB Cash, Bank BRI’s Brizzi, Bank BCA’s Flazz or Bank BNI’s Tapcash.
-You may use existing bank cards issued with your bank account, or such electronic money cards already purchased from other parts of Indonesia, or simply buy a new card over the counter.
+Payment can be made with cash or electronic money cards of Bank Mandiri’s e-money, Bank Sumsel Babel’s BSB Cash, Bank BRI’s Brizzi, Bank BCA’s Flazz or Bank BNI’s Tapcash.
+You may also use existing bank cards issued with your bank account, or such electronic money cards already purchased from other parts of Indonesia, or simply buy a new card over the counter.

 The Palembang LRT operates with eight sets of 3-car trains manufactured domestically by PT INKA in Madiun.
 Despite being a brand new line with its own right-of-way, the Palembang LRT runs on the usual Cape Gauge (1,067 mm or 3 ft 6 in) as per existing PT KAI lines (except Aceh) despite not being physically connected to the rest of the network.